Ash-Lee/3_Mint/README.md

 	<li>Create an HTML form.</li>
     <li>Experiment with form layout and positioning.</li>
 	<li>More exposure to the practical application of HTML and CSS.</li>
-	<li>Design appreciation and attention to detail - attempt to create a pixel perfect design replica.</li>
+	<li>Design appreciation and attention to detail - Attempt to create a pixel perfect design replica.</li>
 </ul>

 ##### Live Preview